The goal of this course is to get people with a primary job function outside the field of statistics and analytics started with Machine Learning (ML).

 all participants have a common ground for diving into the rest of the training by discussing the basic concepts of Machine

-- Which questions can Machine Learning answer?
+- What questions can Machine Learning answer?

-- Machine Learning methodology
+- Machine Learning Methodology

 - Data preparation

 In this introductory chapter we will introduce the different tools that are available for (citizen) data scientists to do Machine Learning in Microsoft Azure.